rstudio/rstudio-docker-products/connect-content-init/README.md

 ## building

-Make will build an image using a default Connect distribution.
+Just will build an image using a default Connect distribution.

 ```console
 just build